Restricted Gauge Theory Formalism and Unimodular Gravity: Acknowledgements

 \section{Acknowledgements}

-We are grateful to N.Kolganov and S.Lyakhovich for stimulating discussions.
-The work was partially supported by the Russian Foundation for Basic Research grant 20-02-00297 and by the Foundation for Theoretical Physics Development ``Basis''.
+We wish to thank N.Kolganov and S.Lyakhovich for stimulating discussions.
+Also we are grateful to the anonymous referee for drawing our attention to the duality relation between Einstein and unimodular gravity theories.
+The work was supported by the Russian Science Foundation grant No. \href{https://rscf.ru/en/project/23-12-00051}{23-12-00051}.